esainane/dbnz/asm/README.md

 Subtracting "this" or "data" is permitted.
 Doing so may lead to some rather interesting behavior. :>

 ### Constants
-Specifying &value, such as &42, will create an entry in the "constant pool" which contains the literal value 42, and &value will resolve to the cell in the constant pool where 42 is stored.
+Specifying &value, such as `&42`, will create an entry in the "constant pool" which contains the literal value `42`, and `&value` will resolve to the cell in the constant pool where `value` is stored.
 Multiple references to the same constant will always resolve to the same constant cell address.

-By convention, it is assumed that this will only ever be used by macros such as the provided dup() that take care to restore their original value.
+By convention, it is assumed that this will only ever be used by macros, such as the provided dup(), that take care to restore their original value.
 However, there are no safety belts here if you want to try something Fun. :>

 ### Heap
 The heap is an informal name for the state space between the end of the compiled program and the stack.
-A helper constant keyword "data" refers to the first cell past the end of the compiled program, ie. the start of the heap.
+A helper constant keyword `data` refers to the first cell past the end of the compiled program, ie. the start of the heap.
 No assertions or assumptions are made about usage or management.

 You could add a convention that has "allocations" increment a counter on the heap, and compact (shifting downwards) the heap and reducing this counter when memory is freed.
 If you also keep track of the stack length, you could trigger some handler when you would want to grow the heap into used stack space.
 This would probably only be a panic halt, unless you feel like implementing your own oomkiller. :>

 ### Stack
-Specifying @value, such as @42, resolves to a temporary stack cell.
-Stack slots are allocated from @1 onwards - @0 will produce a parse error.
+Specifying `@value`, such as `@42`, resolves to a temporary stack cell.
+Stack slots are allocated from `@1` onwards - `@0` will produce a parse error.

 Stacks cells should generally be considered uninitialized.
 It is possible to add a own convention that has your functions zero parameters when they're done, if you would like to assume stack cells come zeroed.